pcardotatgit/XDR_Workflows_and_Stuffs/1-Create_a_Webex_Team_Bot_Target/readme.md

 As you probably understand, **Secure String** means that no one will be able to see the value.
 It makes sense to use this Data Type for every variable we don't want to share publicly with others.

+The value of this variable must be the Token of the Bot you created into Webex prior.

 ![](img/2.png)

 Create another global string variable named **webex_alert_room_id** for example and configure as it's value, the Webex Room ID attached to your Webex Team Bot.